Without the Rosetta stone, we would know nothing of the ancient Egyptians

 The work of these two men, especially Champollion, established the basis for the translation of all Egyptian hieroglyphic texts.
 He cracked the Hieroglyphic code and instigated the science of Egyptology; enabling us to know the lives of pharaohs as well as ordinary Egyptians who’s letters, written on papyrus, have survived thousands of years in Egypt’s dry climate.

-There are more than 1000 Hieroglyphic illustrations including 400 Egyptian word examples and over 500 hieroglyphs from the Gardiner list.
-The app includes detailed information on the history of Egyptian writing and mathematics, the use of the different types of symbols, how to write your name, how to recognize kings names and the story of the scribe with a video showing how papyrus is made.
+More than 1000 glyphs including 400 Egyptian word examples and over 500 hieroglyphs from the Gardiner list.
+The history of Egyptian writing and mathematics, the use of the different types of symbols, how to write your name, how to recognize kings names and the story of the scribe.